dinhomathias/Amc/Working-with-files-and-media.md

     Two further notes on this:

-    1. Each bot has its own `file_ids`, i.e. you can't use a `file_id` from a different bot to send a photo
+    1. Each bot has its own `file_id`s, i.e. you can't use a `file_id` from a different bot to send a photo
     2. How do you get a `file_id` of a photo you sent?
 Read it from the return value of [`bot.send_document`](https://python-telegram-bot.readthedocs.io/telegram.bot.html#telegram.Bot.send_document) (or any other [`Message`](https://python-telegram-bot.readthedocs.io/telegram.message.html#telegram.Message) object you get your hands on):

         ```python